garrett-sutton/garrett-sutton.github.io/_drafts/grams.md

 everyone talks about with grandparents - showing up basically unannounced in an effort to see grand babies.
-Because we're 10+ hours away from either of our families, we likely get a few weeks of buffer rather than no notice at all.
+Because we're 10+ hours away from either of our families, we're a bit
-In any case, there's got to be a really good reason to say no. And in this scenario, we had no excuses.
-I should also call out that I am by no means saying that I was against my mom and mother-in-law coming to visit.
+insulated from impromptu drop-ins.
+I should also call out that I wasn't against my mom and mother-in-law coming to visit.
 It's always nice to have people come to visit.
-And with more hands in the house -- espeically Grandma hands -- to help with Gwen, Grace and I's lives get a bit easier too.
+I was largely just surprised.
+With more hands in the house -- espeically Grandma hands -- to help with Gwen, Grace and I's lives get a bit easier too.